EdJoPaTo/network-stalker/readme.md

     network-stalker [FLAGS] [OPTIONS] <hostnames>...

 FLAGS:
-    -p, --file-persistence    When enabled the MQTT persistence is done via files within the working directory.
-Enabling this is more reliable.
-    -r, --retain              Publish MQTT Messages with the retain flag -h, --help                Prints help information
+    -r, --retain     Publish MQTT Messages with the retain flag --help       Prints help information
     -V, --version    Prints version information
+    -v, --verbose    Show network check results on stdout

 OPTIONS:
-    -b, --base-topic <STRING>    MQTT Root Topic to publish [default: network-stalker] -q, --qos <INT>              Define the Quality of Service for the MQTT Messages (0, 1 or 2) [default: 2]
-    -s, --mqtt-server <URI>      Specify the MQTT Server [default: tcp://localhost:1883]
+    -t, --base-topic <STRING>    MQTT Root Topic to publish to [default: network-stalker] -p, --port <INT>             Port on which the MQTT Broker is running [default: 1883] -q, --qos <INT>              Define the Quality of Service for the MQTT Messages (0, 1 or 2) [default: 2] -h, --host <HOST>            Host on which the MQTT Broker is running [default: localhost]

 ARGS:
     <hostnames>...
-Hostnames to be checked for being reachable like
-                      '192.168.178.1' or 'fritz.box'
+Hostnames to be checked for being reachable like '192.168.178.1' or 'fritz.box'
 ```